 Contact a Lawyer For Estate Planning and COVID-19

-A last will and testament is universally recognized as the legally binding document that sets forth the final wishes of an individual after they pass away.
-The maker of the last will and testament is known as the testator.
-The last will and testament sets forth the division of the testator's assets at the time of their death.
+A last will and testament are universally recognized as the legally binding document that sets forth the final wishes of an individual after they pass away.
+It sets forth the division of the testator's (individual pursuing the will) assets at the time of their death.
 It makes clear how the assets and possessions of the estate will be distributed among the beneficiaries.
-The last will and testament also identifies the executor as the person in charge of the estate as well as a guardian for any minor children.
+During this process, you should identify the executor, the person in charge of the estate, as well as a guardian for any minor children.

-It is advised that you consult with an estate planning and coronavirus attorney in Los Angeles before drafting a last will and testament.
-If you have questions about how to distribute your estate, then it is best to seek the advice of an expert, such as a lawyer at the Law Offices of Nigel Burns.
-A Los Angeles lawyer for estate planning and COVID-19 is recommended to help you with these particular circumstances, as they are extremely complex.
-An estate planning lawyer in Los Angeles that is an expert in California law will understand your specific needs and will help you achieve your goals.
+It is advised that you consult with an estate planning lawyer in LA before drafting a will, which is slightly different from a living trust.
+Although both are important tools for estate planning, trusts are simply decisions as to how to transfer assets to trustees.
+Whereas a will is active after one’s death.
+If you have questions about how to distribute your estate after your passing, then it is best to seek the advice of an expert, such as a lawyer at the Law Offices of Nigel Burns.
+A Los Angeles lawyer for estate planning and COVID-19 is recommended to help you with these particular circumstances, as they are extremely complex during the pandemic.
+A legal professional that is an expert in California law will understand your specific needs and will help you achieve your goals.